 - High interest savings account with a highly competitive rate

-- Interest calculated daily on the closing balance and compounded monthly directly into your Smart eSavings Account.
+- Interest is calculated daily on the closing balance and compounded monthly directly into your Smart eSavings Account.

 - Easy transfer of funds from other financial institutions